yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

     "linkTitle": "API lifecycle",
     "weight": "3",
     "date": "2020-04-14",
-    "description": "Provides an overview of the entire API lifecycle and which API management components play a role in it."
+    "description": "An overview of the entire API lifecycle and which API management components play a role in it."
 }

 You must consider the entire API lifecycle from both sides, the service provider and service consumer, to get the most value from the platform.